Danny White (athletic director): University of Tennessee

 On January 21, 2021, White was hired as athletic director at the University of Tennessee.
 One of his first acts as AD was to hire Josh Heupel away from UCF to become the Volunteers' new head football coach.

 Tennessee won its first SEC All-Sports Trophy in 2022.
 Tennessee's success across the board earns honors for 2022-23 athletic season.
 The Vols captured their second SEC All-Sports Trophy in 2023.
 Off the field, Tennessee athletics eclipsed the 200M mark in revenue for the first time under White's leadership.

-Dubbing UT as the "Everything school", White's broad-based approach has led to success across the board in Knoxville.

-The 2022-23 athletic year included the best finish in Tennessee history in the LEARFIELD Directors' Cup, as UT finished No. 6 nationally.
+Dubbing UT as the "Everything school", White's broad-based approach has led to success across the board in Knoxville.The 2022-23 athletic year included the best finish in Tennessee history in the Learfield Directors' Cup, as UT finished No. 6 nationally.
 Record fundraising has become the norm under White as well on Rocky Top.
 A new strategic plan was announced by White on Rocky Top as well with Rise Glorious.
 Tennessee led the SEC in football attendance in 2023.

 Sports Business Journal named White its Athletic Director of the Year in 2025.
+In a May 2025 interview, he called for student athletes to unionize and engage in collective bargaining.